Highly Migratory Species

 Domestic Highly Migratory Species Management

-NOAA Fisheries works with the Pacific Fishery Management Council to manage U.S. West Coast fisheries for highly migratory species in Federal waters.
-The Fishery Management Plan for U.S. West Coast Fisheries for Highly Migratory Species was developed by the Council as a means to coordinate state, Federal, and international management of the of the highly migratory species stocks.
-The Magnuson-Stevens Fishery Conservation and Management Act ( Magnuson-Stevens Act) is the primary authority for U.S.fisheries management.
-However, NOAA Fisheries and the Council must also ensure consistency with the requirements of other laws including the Tuna Conventions Act, Marine Mammal Protection Act, The Endangered Species Act, and many other federal laws and executive orders.
+NOAA Fisheries works with the Pacific Fishery Management Council (Council) to manage U.S. West Coast fisheries for highly migratory species in Federal waters.
+The Fishery Management Plan for U.S. West Coast Fisheries for Highly Migratory Species was developed by the Council as a means to coordinate state, federal, and international management of the of the highly migratory species stocks.
+The Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) is the primary authority for U.S.fisheries management.
+However, NOAA Fisheries and the Council must also ensure consistency with the requirements of other laws including the Tuna Conventions Act, Marine Mammal Protection Act, the Endangered Species Act, and many other federal laws and executive orders.

 Highly Migratory Species stocks - VIEW

 NOAA Fisheries works with many nations in the management of shared marine resources.
 The Highly Migratory Species Program is engaged in representing U.S. positions and carrying out U.S. obligations as a member of the Inter-American Tropical Tuna Commission (IATTC), a signatory to the U.S.-Canada Albacore Treaty, and party to the Agreement on the International Dolphin Conservation Program (AIDCP).
 The Program is also responsible for implementing international resolutions under the Tuna Conventions Act and works closely with partners to encourage sustainable fisheries, complementary policies, and regulations across national and Regional Fishery Management Organization jurisdictions, especially between the Inter-American Tropical Tuna and Western and Central Pacific Fisheries Commissions.

 Highly Migratory Species Management Areas of Responsibility - VIEW